Japhlet/COP3502-Project-4/README.md

 # COP3502-Project-4
-Record Stack and Queue System
+Stack and Queue System

+Designed around a LP & 45 Record Store.
+Stacks and Queues are used to simulate the selling and repair of records.